 German GSG-9 Der Bundespolizei

-The GSG 9 der Bundespolizei (originally the German abbreviation of Grenzschutzgruppe 9 or Border Guard Group 9) is the elite counter-terrorism and special operations unit of the German Federal Police and is considered to be among the best of its kind in the world.
-Many nations have modelled their counter-terrorism units after the GSG 9.
+The GSG-9 der Bundespolizei (originally the German abbreviation of Grenzschutzgruppe 9 or Border Guard Group 9) is the elite counter-terrorism and special operations unit of the German Federal Police and is considered to be among the best of its kind in the world.
+Many nations have modeled their counter-terrorism units after the GSG-9.